top of page

 Why do we do stuff we know isn't good for us?
 This question gets into the complicated mix of why we act the way we do, looking at all the psychological reasons behind our choices.
 It's pretty common to do things we know aren't great for us.
 The reasons are complex and come from deep psychological needs and social pressures.

-### Emotional Factors and Attachment
+### Emotional Aspects and Attachment

 ### The Impact of Habit and Routine